 The Warrentinna Goldfield

-Over the years there were different companies and batteries crushing the ore and adits over 1000 metres long were dug in pursuit of shafts to fortune and leisure.
+The gold fever recurred in 1890 when miners optimistically exploited a number of Warrentinna reefs as tributors to various companies.
+Over the years the companies folded and formed in new schemes.
+Batteries for crushing the ore were built and adits over 1000 metres long were dug in pursuit of golden shafts to fortune and leisurely retirement.

-The following year a trial crushing through of the Rebel claim was put through the Golden King battery, a five-head battery, driven by a water-wheel, which was erected by Mr Craw and Mr Burbury.
+It was reported that a trial crushing through of the Rebel claim was put through the Golden King battery, a five-head battery, driven by a water-wheel, which was erected by Mr Craw and Mr Burbury.
 The trial gave a return of 80oz of gold, worth £82.

-Several sections were taken up by Mr Wm.Pearce, a resident of Branxholm (in Pearce St?), two shallow shafts were sunk, and a bulk crushing was sent to Lefroy for treatment.
+Several sections were taken up by Mr Wm.
+Pearce, a resident of Branxholm (in Pearce St?), two shallow shafts were sunk, and a bulk crushing was sent to Lefroy for treatment.
 The yield was given at from 12 to 15 pennyweight per ton.
 Nothing further was done, on these sections till 1891.
 They having become forfeited, were again taken up by Nicholls and party.

 The race runs along part of the boundary with the neighbouring property.
 There is little to see and permission is required from the owners for access.